karma-runner/karma-webdriver-launcher/README.md

 karma-webdriver-launcher
 ========================

-A plugin for Karma 0.12 to launch Remote WebDriver instances
+A plugin for Karma to launch Remote WebDriver instances.

 ## Usage